MichaelSuen-thePointer/mqcdecl/README.md

 function parameters are not supposed to have name, e.g. void func(int p1, int p2) is not supported, use void func(int, int) instead

 multi-line declaraion is not supported, write declaraion in one line

+function with ... parameter, such as int printf(const char* format, ...)